Deadly knife attack near church in French city of Nice leaves at least two dead | DW | 29.10.2020

 Speaking to reporters, the mayor said the man suspected of carrying out the attack had been shouting "Allahu Akbar" (God is great) after his arrest.
 He added that French President Emmanuel Macron would be arriving in the city.

-The individual, who was shot and injured by police, left "no doubt... about the meaning of his action," Estrosi said
+The individual, who was shot and injured by police, left "no doubt... about the meaning of his action," Estrosi said.
+He added that the victims had been killed "in a horrible way."

 French broadcaster Europe 1 reported that a man had attacked several people and that the two fatalities included a woman who had been decapitated.